Entanglement and replica symmetry breaking in a driven-dissipative quantum spin glass: Spin glass, ferromagnetic, and paramagnetic phases

 \section{Spin glass, ferromagnetic, and paramagnetic phases}

 Two order parameters are needed to distinguish between the different types of phases described by the Ising Hamiltonian.
 These are the $J$-averaged spin overlap distribution, also known as the Parisi order parameter, and the usual magnetization.
 The magnetization order parameter $m=\sum_i\ex{\sigma_i^x}/N$ is used to discriminate ferromagnetic from glass or paramagnetic ordering.
-It should be $\pm1$ in a ferromagnetic state but close to zero in the spin glass and paramagnetic phases.
+It should {approach $\pm1$ at low temperature} in a ferromagnetic state but be close to zero in the spin glass and paramagnetic phases.

-The spin glass is distinguished from the paramagnet via the Parisi order parameter.
-This is created by averaging the spin overlap distribution over many different realizations of the frustrated $J$ matrix---that is, by performing a quenched disorder average.
-The average should form a smooth distribution for the SK model spin glass.
-The paramagnet has a Parisi order parameter distribution that is peaked around zero, while the spin glass and ferromagnet are peaked around $\pm1$.
-Last, while the ferromagnet's Parisi distribution has no support between $\pm1$, the spin glass has a ``net-with-goal posts" structure of smooth interior support.
+The spin glass is distinguished from the paramagnet via the Parisi order parameter, {the $J$-averaged overlap distribution.} The average should form a smooth distribution for the SK spin glass.
+The paramagnet has a Parisi order-parameter distribution that is peaked around zero, while the spin glass and ferromagnet are {peaked around $\pm q_{\mathrm{EA}}$.} Last, while the ferromagnet's Parisi distribution has no support between {$\pm q_{\mathrm{EA}}$,} the spin glass has a ``net-with-goalposts" structure of smooth interior support.

 We average the overlap and magnetization distributions for 100 confocal $J$ matrices to yield the aggregate distributions in Fig.~\ref{fig:aggOlaps}(a).
-Distributions characteristic of a spin glass arise, consisting of extremal $\pm1$ peaks bridged by a continuous interior for the overlap and a magnetization peaked near zero.
+Distributions characteristic of a spin glass arise, consisting of extremal peaks {at $\pm q_{\mathrm{EA}}$} bridged by a continuous interior for the overlap and a magnetization peaked near zero.
 This is consistent with the result expected from the Parisi solution to the SK spin glass~\cite{Stein2013sga}.

 A fit to the thermal equilibrium model yields a $T_{\mathrm{fit}}=0.21(2)\, \overline{T}_c$, closely matching the average temperature found from the individual fits discussed above.
 The magnetization is well approximated by a centered binomial distribution, indicating that the local minima are uncorrelated with a ferromagnetic state.
 The standard deviation $0.31$ of this distribution is close to that expected of the SK model at this system size, $1/\sqrt{\Nc}\approx 0.26$.
 The difference from a Gaussian may indicate a small ferromagnetic remnant in the confocal $J$ matrices that could be eliminated by placing spins further from the cavity midpoint~\cite{Marsh2021eam}.